-You will, however, need a passport with six months’ validity and an onward or return ticket (with supporting documents).
+We recommend that you travel with at least six months validity remaining on your passport and can show a return ticket.
 When entering the country, make sure your passport is stamped as some tourists have experienced difficulties leaving the country because their passport bears no entry stamp.

 - What time should my flight arrive? (to arrive in time for the welcome meeting)